xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 ## How does it work?

 Check out the solution guide: [HA_redundancy_xrv9k_soln.pdf](/HA_redundancy_xrv9k_soln.pdf) for details on how the application works.
+The third-party app utilizes two key pieces of infrastructure in the IOS-XR stack:

+1. **Application-Hosting capabilities**: this allows third-party (non-XR) code to run on the router as a docker container, further enhanced by the AppMgr code released in IOS-XR release 7.3.1 to manage onbox docker app lifecycle.
+Learn more about IOS-XR apphosting here: https://xrdocs.io/application-hosting/

+2. **Service-Layer APIs**: The service-layer API infrastructure in IOS-XR enables high-performance, model-driven access to the service/instructure layer of the IOS-XR stack so that third-party onbox or offbox applications can manipulate IOS-XR RIB, Label-Switch Database (create/delete ILM paths) or create and listen to BFD session events along with interface events.
+Learn more about

 The figure below captures the design details:

 ![ha_app_solution_design.png]({{base_path}}/images/ha_app_solution_design.png)